naveedulislam/nutricomposer-support/privacy-policy.md

 - Optional - requires you to obtain a free API key

 ### Open Food Facts API
-- Only barcode numbers are sent when you scan products
+- Food name searches and barcode numbers are sent to retrieve nutritional information
 - No personal data is transmitted
 - Used to retrieve nutritional information for packaged foods